capactio/capact/docs/tutorial/content-creation/README.md

 Let's take a look on the Implementation YAML.
 Implementation has the following fields in the `spec` field:
 - `appVersion` - Application versions, which this Implementation supports.
 - `additionalInput` - Additional input for the Implementation, compared to the Interface.
 In our case, here we define the `postgresql.config`, as our Implementation uses a PostgreSQL instance for Confluence.
 - `additionalOutput` - This section defines any additional TypeInstances, which are created in this Implementation, compared to the Interface.
-In example, in our Implementation, we create an database in the database instance with the `postgresql.create-db` Interface, which outputs an `postgresql.database` TypeInstance.
+In example, in our Implementation, we create a database in the database instance with the `postgresql.create-db` Interface, which outputs an `postgresql.database` TypeInstance.
 We have to write this down in `additionalOutput`, so Voltron will upload this TypeInstance to OCH and save the dependency graph.
 - `implements` - Defines, which Interfaces are implemented by this Implementation.
 - `requires` - List of system prerequisites, that need to be present in the environment managed by Voltron, to use this Implementation.
-In our example, we will deploy Confluence as a Helm chart on Kubernetes, which means, we need an Kubernetes cluster.
+In our example, we will deploy Confluence as a Helm chart on Kubernetes, which means, we need a Kubernetes cluster.
 - `imports` - Here we define all other Interfaces, we use in our Implementation.
 We can then refer to them as `'<alias>.<method-name>'`.
-- `action` - Holds information about the actions that is execute.
-In case of the Argo workflow Runner, in this section we define the Argo workflow, which is executed in this Implementation.
+- `action` - Holds information about the actions that is executed.
+In the case of the Argo workflow Runner, in this section we define the Argo workflow, which is executed in this Implementation.

 The data in the `action` property is used by Voltron Runners to execute the action.
 You can read more about Voltron Runners in this [README](../../runner.md).

 The workflow syntax is based on [Argo](`https://argoproj.github.io/argo/`), with a few extensions introduced by Voltron.
 These extensions are:
 - `.templates.steps[][].voltron-when` - Allows for conditional execution of a step.
 You can make assertions on the input TypeInstances available in the Implementation.
 It supports the syntax defined here: [antonmedv/expr](https://github.com/antonmedv/expr/blob/master/docs/Language-Definition.md).
-- `.templates.steps[][].voltron-action` - Allows to import an another Interface.
+- `.templates.steps[][].voltron-action` - Allows to import another Interface.
 In our example, we use this to provision on PostgreSQL with `postgresql.install` Interface, if it not was provided as a TypeInstance or deploy Helm charts using `helm.run` Interface.
 - `.templates.steps[][].voltron-outputTypeInstance` - A list of TypeInstances, from the Implementations outputs, which are created in this step.
 The `name` must match with the output name defined in the implemented Interface or Implementations `additionalOutput` and `from` is the name of the Argo output artifacts from this step.

 Our Confluence installation uses a PostgreSQL database.
 We defined an additional input `postgresql` of type `cap.type.database.postgresql.config`.
 Additional inputs are optional, so we need to handle the scenario, where no TypeInstance for `postgresql`  was provided.
 The first workflow step `install-db` is conditionally using the `postgresql.install` Interface to create an PostgreSQL instance.

 > The `input-parameters` for `postgresql.install` are hardcoded in this example.
 In a real workflow, they should be generated or taken from the `input-parameters` for this Implementation.

-In the next step we are creating an database for the Confluence server.
+In the next step we are creating a database for the Confluence server.
 If you look at the Interface definition of [`cap.interface.database.postgresql.create-db`](och-content/interface/database/postgresql/create-db.yaml), you will see, that it requires a `postgresql` TypeInstance of Type [`cap.type.database.postgresql.config`](och-content/type/database/postgresql/config.yaml) and input parameters [`cap.type.database.postgresql.database-input`](och-content/type/database/postgresql/database-input.yaml), and outputs a `database` TypeInstance of Type [`cap.type.database.postgresql.database`](och-content/type/database/postgresql/database.yaml).
 In the step, we are providing the inputs to the Interface via the `.arguments.artifacts` field.
 We also have to map the output of this step to our output definitions in `additionalOutput` and the implemented Interface in the `voltron-outputTypeInstances` field.

 The `render-helm-args` and `fill-params-in-helm-args` steps are used to prepare the input parameters for the `helm.run` Interface.
 Jinja templating is used here to render the Helm runner arguments with the required data from the `postgresql` and `database` TypeInstances.
 Those steps don't create any TypeInstances are serve only the purpose of creating the input parameters for the Helm runner.
 You can check the schema of the Helm runner args in the [Type manifest](../../../och-content/type/runner/helm/run-input.yaml).